simiat/Project_Group19/page3.md

 ![40.ArCo_CrystalHabit](/immagini_markdown/40.ArCo_CrystalHabit.png)

-We discovered that a class called **Crystal Habit** does indeed exist and serves as the range for the **hasCrystalHabit** property, which is the focus of our inquiry.
-We then constructed a query to retrieve the labels of subjects and their values associated with the **hasCrystalHabit** property.
-Specifically, we aimed to find the crystal habit of an entity labeled ‘topaz’ in Italian, using the LANG operator and the regular expression && to combine the two conditions.
+We discovered that a class called **Crystal Habit** does indeed exist and serves as the range for the hasCrystalHabit property, which is the focus of our inquiry.
+We then constructed a query to retrieve the labels of subjects and their values associated with the hasCrystalHabit property.
+Specifically, we aimed to find the crystal habit of an entity labeled ‘topaz’ in Italian.
+The function '&&' returns a [logical-and](https://www.w3.org/TR/rdf-sparql-query/#func-logical-and), which combines the two conditions expressed respectively by the operators STR and LANG.

 ```sparql
 PREFIX a-spe: <https://w3id.org/arco/ontology/natural-specimen-description/>